digitaltrails/vdu_controls/README.md

 * 2.0.5
   * Further minimise VDU NVRAM writes by defaulting to jumping between brightness values with no intermediate steps (default lux_meter.max-brightness-jump to 100%).
+  * When a VDU is detected, if a preset exists with a name that matches the name and serial-number of the VDU, the preset will be restored as part of initialising the controls for that VDU.

 * 2.0.4
   * The About-Dialog now refreshes the ddcutil version info on each invocation.